JhongLuo/imagenius/a3/frontend/README.md

-# ImageGenius
+# ImaGenius

-Web frontend for ImageGenius.
+Web frontend for ImaGenius.

-ImageGenius supports the following functionalities:
+ImaGenius supports the following functionalities:

 - Generating images from a given prompt